lbod/delitetutorial/tutorials/beginner.md

 To create a custom element it must be `upgraded` first, this is what `delite/register` does. `delite/register` supports browsers who natively support `document.registerElement` and those who don't.

-The registration process above, creates a custom element by inheriting from the `HTMLElement` (as well as inheriting from `"delite/Widget"` and `"decor/Invalidating"`).
+The registration process above using `delite/register`, creates a custom element by registering the tag name `my-first-element` as the first argument and then inheriting (prototyping) the `HTMLElement` (as well as `"delite/Widget"` and `"decor/Invalidating"`).

 Elements which inherit from `HTMLElement` using [valid custom element names](http://www.w3.org/TR/2013/WD-custom-elements-20130514/#dfn-custom-element-name) are custom elements.
 The most basic requirement for the tag name is it **MUST** contain a dash **(-)**.

+**TODO: then go on to explain what prototyping `"delite/Widget"` does i.e. lifecycle methods**

 ## Lifecycle
 Explain the main lifecycle methods